 Healthy Greenville 2036: A bold health initiative for Greenville County

-Greenville Health System will provide $4 million each year for the next 20 years to the Greenville Health Authority Board of Trustees, which will administer a grants program called Healthy Greenville 2036 in support of health-related care, health research and health education initiatives to benefit the residents of Greenville County.
-(See link to grant application website below)
+Greenville Health System will provide $4 million each year for the About Healthy Greenville next 20 years to the Greenville Health Authority Board of Trustees, which will administer a grants program called Healthy Greenville 2036 in support of health-related care, health research and health education initiatives to benefit the residents of Greenville County.

 The grant-making will be driven by a Request for Proposal (RFP) that aligns with the grant-making initiative’s desired outcomes.
 Interested organizations are invited to submit letters of intent outlining their ideas.
 Following evaluation of the letters of intent, select organizations will be invited to submit a full application for funding.
 Funding will be awarded to those applicants who best meet the criteria outlined in the RFP, who demonstrate a track record of success with other health-related programs, and who are able to articulate how their program/project will move Greenville County toward our bold vision of being the healthiest county in America by 2036.